fauno/auto-wordpress/README.md

 anything from modifying a core file, while it allows to write on wp-content/uploads.

+It's best if the webserver can't modify anything, so any attack that relies on making Wordpress write malicious code into files are thwarted.

-But it will also remove read permissions and not give write permissions to anyone other than the owner of the files.
-This means **you have to make sure the owner of the files is the very same user your webserver is running as**.
+So `auto-wordpress` will also remove read permissions and not give write permissions to anyone, except for the uploads directory.
+This means **you have to make sure that at least the group of the files is the very same group your webserver is running in**, otherwise the webserver won't be able to read any file.

-Common users for webservers are 'http' (on Arch and derivatives), 'www-data' (on Debian and derivatives [ultra fugly uh?]), etc.
+Common user and groups for webservers are 'http' (on Arch and derivatives), 'www-data' (on Debian and derivatives [ultra fugly uh?]), etc.

 In any case, adapt this command: